ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/henryreed/CVE-2022-0997](https://github.com/henryreed/CVE-2022-0997) :  ![starts](https://img.shields.io/github/stars/henryreed/CVE-2022-0997.svg) ![forks](https://img.shields.io/github/forks/henryreed/CVE-2022-0997.svg)

 ## CVE-2022-0995
- An out-of-bounds (OOB) memory write flaw was found in the Linux kernel&#8217;s watch_queue event notification subsystem.
+ An out-of-bounds (OOB) memory write flaw was found in the Linux kernel’s watch_queue event notification subsystem.
 This flaw can overwrite parts of the kernel state, potentially allowing a local user to gain privileged access or cause a denial of service on the system.